martinrist/typescript-knowledgebase/wiki/Interfaces.md

-- Derived interfaces may _override_ or replace properties from their base interface by redeclaring the property with a different type (provided that overridden type is assignable to the base type:
+- Derived interfaces may _override_ or replace properties from their base interface by redeclaring the property with a different type (provided that overridden type is assignable to the base type):

     ```typescript
     interface WithNullableName {